Here are the 2 questions about Facebook business pages that we hear the most:

 1: If you are asking for FB training, what you probably need is someone to do it for you.
 Is it really an effective use of your limited time to be fiddling with social media?

-2. We partnered with a pro that handles (specializes in) FB for our clients.
+2. We partnered with a pro that specializes in FB page management for small businesses.

 There is another question that comes in a close third place…